Espinoza Paz: Success

 His big break came when he showed some of his creations to El Coyote—a popular Sinaloan banda singer—who recorded his songs "Besitos En El Cuello" ("Little Kisses On The Neck"); "Prohibido" ("Forbidden"); and "Para Impresionarte" ("To Impress You").

-In December 2006, Paz met Martin Fabian, a well-known personality within the radio and music industry, who immediately foresaw the extraordinary talent within the young singer-songwriter.
+In December 2006, Paz met Martín Fabian, a well-known personality within the radio and music industry, who immediately foresaw the extraordinary talent within the young singer-songwriter.
 They soon began collaborating on his debut album "Paz En Tu Corazón" (literally, "Peace In Your Heart"—the title being a wordplay on his name).
 This project was released in 2007 in association with Nueva Generacion Music Group.
-Another independently released album, "Amigo Con Derechos" ("Friend With Benefits"), followed in 2008a recording contract with the major label Universal Latino, which released his first major label album "El Canta Autor del Pueblo" ("The Village Singer-Songwriter") in 2008 on its Machete Music subsidiary.
+Another independently released album, "Amigo Con Derechos" ("Friend With Benefits"), followed in 2008 a recording contract with the major label Universal Latino, which released his first major label album "El Canta Autor del Pueblo" ("The Village Singer-Songwriter") in 2008 on its Machete Music subsidiary.
 This album featured eight previously released favorites such as "El Celular" ("The Cell Phone") and "Amigo con Derechos" ("Friend With Benefits") plus four new recordings.
 The single from this album, "El Proximo Viernes" ("Next Friday") reached No. 14 on Billboard Magazine's "Hot Latin Tracks" chart.

-Soon Paz was penning songs for a long list of regional Regional artists, including Sergio Vega, La Arrolladora Banda El Limón, Banda Cuisillos, Julio Chaidez, Banda de Jerez, Jenni Rivera, Chuy Lizarraga, Adair Elizalde, El Potro de Sinaloa, Calibre 50, Montez de Durango, Julión Álvarez, El Chapo de Sinaloa, and Duelo, among numerous others.
+Soon, Paz was penning songs for a long list of regional Regional artists, including Sergio Vega, La Arrolladora Banda El Limón, Banda Cuisillos, Julio Chaidez, Banda Jerez, Jenni Rivera, Chuy Lizarraga, Adair Elizalde, El Potro de Sinaloa, Calibre 50, Montéz de Durango, Julión Álvarez, El Chapo de Sinaloa, and Duelo, among numerous others.

-In 2010 he released the album "Del Rancho Para El Mundo" which included the smash hit "Al Diablo Lo Nuestro".
+In 2010, he released the album "Del Rancho Para El Mundo" which included the smash hit "Al Diablo Lo Nuestro".
 The album was nominated for a Latin Grammy Award and was certified Gold.
-In 2011 he released another Gold selling album: "Canciones Que Duelen".
+In 2011, he released another Gold selling album: "Canciones Que Duelen".
 This album debuted at #1 on the Billboard Latin Albums Chart and included the hit single "Para No Perderte".
 The album was also released in a deluxe version with a DVD containing several live performances.

-In 2012 he released "Un Hombre Normal", a compilation album featuring some of his biggest hits, remixes and several new recordings.
+In 2012, he released "Un Hombre Normal", a compilation album featuring some of his biggest hits, remixes and several new recordings.
 The title track would eventually reach No. 1 on the Latin Charts.
-During this time Paz decided to release an album of all Mariachi songs with the group Mariachi Sol De Mexico.
+During this time, Paz decided to release an album of all Mariachi songs with the group Mariachi Sol de Mexico.
 The album which was originally titled "Las Facturas del Destino" was re-titled and was not released until 2016.

 In the 2020s, Paz has performed theme songs of Mexican telenovelas: "Mi Venganza" for La desalmada (2021), and "La Esperanza" for Tierra de esperanza (2023).

 Brief Retirement

 In 2012, Paz shocked fans by saying he was going to retire, after a lawsuit from his former manager.
 In early 2014, he switched labels from "Nueva Generacion Music Group" to "Anval Music".
-During this time, Paz's popularity began to decline and although he released numerous singles, he did not release a studio album until 2016.
+During this time, Paz's popularity began to decline and although he released numerous singles, he did not release another studio album until 2016.